kmlm/full-stack-project/README.md

 I completed the project with a one to many relationship between a user and books.
 The Wish list relies on the books resource and pulls individual rows from that table to display for the user.

+After creating the databse and launching my initial migration to Heroku, the first step was to scaffold the resource.
+I generated a scaffold for books that included columns for title, author, isbn, and price and included a reference to user so that it belonged to user in a one to many relationship.
+I then migrated again with the new migration file created.
+I assigned the routes for books excepting new and edit.

+The user model, routes, serializer, controller and curl scripts were already set up and I did not need to make adjustments.
+I moved on to the books controller.
+I set it up so that it inherits from protected controller.
+I wanted to ensure that a user only had access to the books on their list so for the index, set_user, and create methods I set it up so that it would be run using current_user.

+I then started testing curl scripts starting with the Auth curl scripts.
+They ran as expected without modification.
+I then created the scripts for CRUD on the resource.
+I made sure to ensure authorization on each request as it was a protected controller.
+Once all the scripts were working, I moved on to the front end.

+I only made one more migration after that.
+I decided that instead of isbn, I wanted to display a link.
+I added a column for link and included it in the serializer.
+I thought about including a message that displayed how many wish lists had been created by running index of total users.
+I altered the controller for users to skip authentication on index to allow for that and incorporated the message in the front end, but in the end I decided against the message and took it out.
+That work is listed under the branch messaging.

 ## Wireframes